vanessahoamea/github-api-test/README.md

 ## About
 This project is an automated test suite for the [GitHub Rest API](https://docs.github.com/en/rest?apiVersion=2022-11-28).
 It contains test cases for validating various CRUD functionalities related to repositories, issues and comments.

 It is also possible to generate HTML reports detailing the test results.
-These reports are automatically uploaded to GitHub pages: https://vanessahoamea.github.io/github-api-test/reports.
+These reports are automatically uploaded to GitHub Pages: https://vanessahoamea.github.io/github-api-test/reports-serenity.

 ## Setup
 To run the tests locally, you will need an `.env` file in the root directory, containing your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic):